ojalaw/Formula_One_Quiz/README.md

 ![Image of incorrect answer feedback](README-images/incorrect-feedback.png "Optional title")

 **Quiz End Message**
 If have also added a message to be displayed to the user depending on how well they have done in the quiz.
-If they scored one of the top 3 scores for that difficulty, it is a congratulatory message, anything else is 'better luck next time'
+If they scored one of the top 3 scores for that difficulty, it is a congratulatory message, anything else is 'better luck next time'.

 ![Image of quiz end message](README-images/quiz-end-message.png "Optional title")